CMSgov/bcda-static-site/production/user_guide.md

 **Note: Do not input dates before 02-12-2020 into `_since`.
 Limitations of the Beneficiary FHIR Data (BFD) Server prevent data before 02-12-2020 from being tagged correctly.
 For more details, see the [Advanced User Guide](https://bcda.cms.gov/production/technical-user-guide/#filtering-your-data-with-_since).**

 #### b.
 Input a date in the correct format.
 First, click “Try it Out” in the Swagger section for `_since`.
 Then, enter your desired date into the dialog box labeled "`_since` (Optional)".
 Dates and times submitted in `_since` must adhere to a specific format for the server to understand.
-That format is the FHIR _dateTime_ format (`YYY-MM-DDThh:mm:ss+zz:zz`).
+That format is the FHIR _dateTime_ format (`YYYY-MM-DDThh:mm:ss+zz:zz`).
 Notice that, if you need to include a time, a timezone must also be specified (`+zz:zz`).

 The example below demonstrates how to convert a date/time combination into the FHIR format.